Super shoes: Context

 Performance increases also translate into a better running economy for the general public.
 A New York Times study examining race results after the 2017 release of Nike’s Vaporfly 4% showed similar performance increases to the elite field.
 When compared to past years, the Strava study found people were likely to get a personal record and often had more to give in marathon performances while wearing carbon-plated super shoes.
-The benefits felt by the public added to the popularity of the carbon-plated running shoe, which made them hard to find in the year of their introduction in 2017.
-The popularity of the advanced shoe design has continued today, with notable shoes being the Nike Vaporfly, Nike Alphafly and the recent ON Boomstrike LS featuring ON’s Lightspray upper.
+The benefits felt by the public added to the popularity of the carbon-plated running shoe, which made them particularly hard to find in the year of their introduction in 2017.
+The popularity of the advanced shoe design has continued into the present, with notable shoes being the Nike Vaporfly, Nike Alphafly and the recent On Cloudboom Strike LS featuring ON’s Lightspray upper.

-The increasing popularity and results garnered by super shoes have allowed companies to push technological boundaries, allowing athletes to continue pushing limits.
-Companies such as Puma have made banned super shoes that disregard World Athletics regulations, therefore, making them illegal to use in competition.
+The increasing popularity and results garnered by super shoes have allowed companies to push technological boundaries and athletes to continue pushing limits.
+Companies such as Puma have made banned super shoes that disregard World Athletics regulations, thereby making them illegal to use in competition.
 The Puma Fast-RB (rule-breaking) earns its name and shows what companies are capable of without restriction.

-The legality of super shoes is also a current issue within the World Athletics which is the international governing body for Track and Field.
+The legality of super shoes is also a current issue within World Athletics, the international governing body for Track and Field.
 World Athletics has set strict rules and regulations for competition spikes/shoes worn in international races; this is to maintain the integrity of the sport while also allowing athletes to use some of the newest technology.
-These regulations include a max stack height of 40 millimeters as well as shoes with more than one embedded plate or blade being prohibited.
+These regulations include a maximum stack height of 40 millimeters as well as a prohibition on shoes with more than one embedded plate or blade.
 These regulations eliminate some of the fastest shoes currently on the market in international competition.
-The reason for these types of shoes to be banned from world athletics is to keep competitions fair for all athletes.
+The reason for these types of shoes to be banned from World Athletics events is to keep competitions fair for all athletes.

-Within regulation, companies have still made technological advances, with athletes finding results in the elite field and amongst amateur athletes.
-Both of Nike’s super shoes have dominated the carbon-plated market.
-It is almost guaranteed that you will see Nike’s Vaporfly and Alphafly on the starting line of a race, whether it’s the elite field or the public.
+Within regulations, companies have still made technological advances, with athletes finding results in the elite field and amongst amateur athletes.
 Running companies have delivered super shoes that have proven to make an athlete faster.
-These gains are still called into question, and the use of technological doping is an ongoing debate.
-The results garnered by super shoes, however, are a proven result of the combination of advanced research, technology and physiology of an athlete.
+These gains are still called into question, and the use of "technological doping" is an ongoing debate.